gyorilab/indra_cogex/README.md

-INDRA Cogex
+INDRA CoGEx
 ===========
-INDRA Cogex (Context Graph Extension) is an automatically assembled biomedical knowledge graph which integrates causal mechanisms from INDRA with non-causal contextual relations including properties, ontology, and data.
+INDRA CoGEx (Context Graph Extension) is an automatically assembled biomedical knowledge graph which integrates causal mechanisms from INDRA with non-causal contextual relations including properties, ontology, and data.